Nonresident Turkey Hunting on Public Lands

 All nonresidents require special permitting during the season's opening weeks.

-Turkey hunters hoping to travel to Mississippi in 2022 should be aware rules have changed if they intend to hunt on public lands during the spring season’s opening two weeks.
-Nonresident hunters must now obtain a special, no-cost Public Land Endorsement in addition to regularly required licenses when hunting open public lands between March 15 – 28.
+Turkey hunters hoping to travel to Mississippi should be aware rules have changed if they intend to hunt on public lands during the spring season’s opening two weeks.
+Nonresident hunters must obtain a special, no-cost Public Land Endorsement in addition to regularly required licenses when hunting open public lands between March 15 – 28.
 The new endorsement will be allotted in limited quantities via a drawing conducted in mid-February.
 Winners will be notified by email.

 Frequently Asked Questions